ChrisSmithArt/webd3012_coding_assignment14/README.md

 # DOCKERFILE

-FROM node:18-alpine
+FROM node:20-alpine as build

-> grabbing node:18

-WORKDIR /smith_chris_ui_garden_build_checks

-> setting the work directory: smith_chris_ui_garden
+> Grabbing Node20 and setting it to the variable 'build'

-ENV PATH /smith_chris_ui_garden_build_checks/node_modules/.bin:$PATH
+WORKDIR /smith_chris_final_site

-> declaring the environment path
+> Setting the working directory to smith_chris_final_site

-ENV HOST=0.0.0.0
-ENV PORT=8018

-> setting the host and environment port.

-COPY package.json ./

-> copying package.json

-COPY package-lock.json ./
+COPY . /smith_chris_final_site

-> copying the package-lock.json
+> Copying that working directory

 RUN npm install  --silent
 > installing npm packages silently(so that it doesn't show up in the terminal)

-RUN npm install react-scripts@3.4.1 -g --silent
+RUN npm run build

-> installing the react scripts silently (so that it doesn't show up in the terminal)

-COPY . ./

-> Copying everything in the current directory of 'smith_chris_ui_garden_build_checks'
+> Building the application

-CMD ["npm", "run", "storybook"]
+FROM ubuntu
+> Grabbing ubuntu

+RUN apt-get update
+> Updating ubuntu

+RUN apt-get install nginx -y
-> running Storybook
+> Getting nginx

+COPY --from=build /smith_chris_final_site/dist /var/www/html/
+> copying our working directory and node20 into the ubuntu platform

+EXPOSE 5575
+> exposing port 5575 to host on.

+CMD ["nginx","-g","daemon off;"]
+> This tells Nginx to stay in the foreground.
+For containers this is useful as best practice is for one container = one process.
+> One server (container) has only one service.

 # BUILD